 Created by Sumitra Gopal Updated on Mar 28, 2020

 I have a creative bent of mind and I look forward to making something for myself, my home, or a gift for a loved one.
 Once the kids came along, I found lesser and lesser time for these activities because they would want to do it with me, and they just did not do it the right way-my way.
 DIY activities seemed like a chore.

-1. Imperfect is charming: Curved lines, imperfect faces and zig-zag corners are the ways in which kids express themselves.
+- Imperfect is Charming: Curved lines, imperfect faces and zig-zag corners are the ways in which kids express themselves.
 Appreciating their freedom of expression is a great way to boost their confidence, and channelize their restless energies into constructive outcomes.
-Over a period of time they learn to select, plan for and execute the idea as well.
+Over a period of time, they learn to select, plan for and execute the idea as well.
 More importantly, we all learn to work as a team!

 Do you and your children spend time on DIY activities together?
 How do you think it’s helped?
 Let us know in the comments below !